Search

 “Of course, we’re continuing to invest in the masterplan itself more broadly,” he said.

-Co-ordinator General John Perry revealed that discussions are underway with the federal government about covering the entire cost.
+Co-ordinator General John Perry revealed that discussions are underway with the federal government about future investments in the project.

 Cradle Mountain, Tasmania.
 Image / Stock